-> - 2 tablespoons granulated sugar
+- 2 tablespoons granulated sugar or honey

 - 1 teaspoon salt

-- 4 cups all-purpose flour, give or take a few tablespoons (see note)
+- 3 1/2 to 4 cups all-purpose flour, more or less (see note above)

-- In the bowl of a stand mixer or in a large bowl by hand, combine the warm water, yeast, sugar, oil, salt and 2 cups of the flour (if you are using active dry yeast instead of instant yeast, let the yeast proof in the warm water and sugar for about 3-5 minutes until it is foamy and bubbly before adding the oil, salt and flour.
+- In the bowl of a stand mixer fitted with the dough hook or in a large bowl by hand, combine the warm water, instant yeast, sugar, oil, salt and 2 cups of the flour.
+If you are using active dry yeast instead of instant yeast, let the yeast proof in the warm water and sugar for about 3-5 minutes until it is foamy and bubbly before adding the oil, salt and flour.

 - Cover the rolls with lightly greased plastic wrap taking care not to pin the plastic wrap under the baking sheet or else the rolls will flatten while rising.
 Let the plastic wrap gently hang over the sides of the pan to fully cover the rolls but not press them down.
-Let the rolls rise until doubled, about 45 minutes.

 - Preheat the oven to 400 degrees.
-Bake for 12-14 minutes until lightly browned and cooked through.
+Bake for 15-17 minutes until lightly browned and cooked through.

 Freezable Option: I almost always make a double or triple batch of these rolls.
 Once they are baked and cooled, I place them in a zipper-lock freezer bag and put them in the freezer.
 I either take them out a few hours before I need them or I take them out frozen and microwave them for about 2-3 minutes on 70% power.